 – You can be an associate member which provides member benefits without weekly league playing.
 You can play in club Friendly bonspiels and join any club social events.
 As members of the curling associations, you can play in outside bonspiels as well.

 To make your membership payment, visit the Registration & Payment page.

 1) Open House – an introduction to the sport.
 Budget about 45 minutes from your starting time (you will be on the ice for 20-30 minutes).
 Please make a reservation and we will confirm your starting time.

 You will be introduced to the sport of curling, learning how to deliver and sweep, along with other basic parts of the sport.
 You will then use your new skills to try a delivery to a curling house.

-2) Learn to Curl – a more intensive preview.
-2-session class; budget 2 and 1/2 hours per session.
+2) Learn to Curl – a more in-depth class; budget 2.5 – 3 hours per session.

 At a learn to curl, you will work though all the techniques needed for curling, game strategy, and play a couple of ends of a real game.
 It is recommended that you first attend an open house, although it is not necessary.
 Depending on skill level and time, you will play more or fewer ends of a real game.